Pedestrian struck, killed on 60 Freeway in City of Industry

-The crash was reported about 2:30 a.m. at Azusa Avenue, according to officials from the California Highway Patrol.
+The unidentified victim was struck by at least two vehicles at about 2:30 a.m. at Azusa Avenue, according to officials from the California Highway Patrol.

+The pedestrian was pronounced dead at the scene, and it was unclear whether anyone in the vehicles was injured.

 The incident prompted an overnight closure of the westbound side of the freeway.
 All lanes were back open shortly before 5 a.m.